cogentcore/core/docs/content/2-widgets/0-basic/tooltips.md

 core.NewButton(b).SetIcon(icons.Add).SetTooltip("Add a new item to the list")
 ```

-Some widgets automatically add certain information to their tooltip by implementing the [[core.Widget.WidgetTooltip]] method, like sliders:
+Some widgets automatically add certain information to their tooltip by implementing the [[doc:core.Widget.WidgetTooltip]] method, like sliders:

 ```Go
 core.NewSlider(b)